 After planting, peonies do not need much care other than regular watering.
 If the soil becomes nutrient-deficient, add fertilizer.
 And don’t be frustrated if your peonies don’t bloom right away – they take some time to initially sprout, but with the right amount of love, they will stay lively for years!

 These classic spring perennials will add the subtle color your garden needs this season.
-The shasta daisy is the most popular robust bloom among the daisy family, with their beautiful white petals and contrasting yellow disk florets.
+The shasta daisy is the most popular robust bloom among the daisy family, with its beautiful white petals and contrasting yellow disk florets.

 These spring perennials grow the best in full sun and moist but well-drained soil.
 The seeds should be planted 12 to 15 inches into the soil and watered thoroughly.
 Expect to see blooms one year after planting.